 Mount St. Joseph University is nestled atop one of Cincinnati's iconic seven hills, just 15 minutes from downtown.
 The University is located within the Greater Cincinnati region, which spreads into northern Kentucky and southeastern Indiana.

-Take a few minutes to learn more about the city’s special destinations.
+Learn more about the city's special destinations.

 Downtown Cincinnati is a buzzing, urban destination where people come to work, live and have fun.
 It's home to large annual festivals, great food, cultural art venues, parades and sporting events.
 Downtown Cincinnati touches the riverfront's professional baseball and football stadiums and encompass community gathering spot Fountain Square.
 Venture a little deeper into the City, and you'll find Over-the-Rhine, a historic neighborhood in transition where you'll see funky shops, locally owned restaurants, Washington Park and Findlay Market, the state's oldest continuously operated public market.